uvicbiodev/wristcuff/README.md

 Git docs can be found here: https://git-scm.com/docs/

 ####To initialize this git repo on your local computer:
-Enter 'git clone https://github.com/Erasyn/uvic-biodev UVicBioDev' into the command line.
+Enter 'git clone https://github.com/uvicbiodev/wristcuff' into the command line.

 Now the repository should be set up on your computer.